 Unified CCE.
 Firewall considerations when deploying over WAN are applicable to

 the data source servers and appropriate ports as described in the

 Integration notes should be opened, depending on the remote database

 Unified Intelligence Center does not support ACE Load Balancer when Unified Intelligence Center nodes and browser clients are split across a WAN.
 Unified Intelligence Center supports ACE Load Balancer only when nodes and browser clients are in the same subnet and network.

-Figure 5.
-Network Design - Unified Intelligence Center deployments over a WAN
+Figure 8.
+Network Design - Unified Intelligence Center Deployments Over a WAN

 Unified CVP Reporting Server as Unified Intelligence Center Data Source